bkuhlmann/archiver/README.md

 - Enforces backup limits so only a max number of backups can exist.
 - Supports automatic full and incremental backups.
 - Supports customizable settings for defining the local machine and remote server to backup to.
-- Supports customizable file manifest (whitelist) for defining what files and directories to backup.
+- Supports customizable file manifest (include list) for defining what files and directories to backup.

 ## Requirements